 This is the Scienceogram: our one-page précis of UK science spending.

 It gives an overview of how investment in science compares to the size of the problems it’s seeking to solve.
-If you want more detail, check out the In depth pages for further information.
+If you want more detail, check out the In depth pages

 The UK government spent £695 billion on our behalf last year.
 This is a mind-bogglingly enormous amount of cash and so, to try to make sense of government spending, we’ve divided it up into pounds per person per year.
 The government spends about £11,000 a year on behalf of each person in the UK.
 Big-ticket items include pensions and benefits, health, education and defence, and we spend £160—about 1.5%—on science.